bigskysoftware/htmx/www/docs.md

 By default, an element that causes a request will include its value if it has one.
 If the element is a form it will include the values of all inputs within it.

+The `name` attribute of the input is used as the parameter name in the request that htmx does.

 Additionally, if the element causes a non-`GET` request, the values of all the inputs of the nearest enclosing form will be included.